 My favorite Travel Guide Books are written by Rick Steeves.

 Apple TV: If you purchased a movie on iTunes, you could download it in the app to watch on the plane.

 Netflix will allow you to download certain TV shows and movies to your iPad to watch offline.

 You can easily find enough to keep you entertained on a long airplane flight.

-I mentioned before that I’m headed out soon and I’d love for you to share with me YOUR travel tips and tricks!
-In my opinon, you can never have enough good ideas!
+I mentioned before that I’m headed out soon, and I’d love for you to share your travel tips and tricks with me!
+In my opinion, you can never have enough good ideas!